typedb/typedb/docs/pages/academy/1-GRAKN-intro/2-setup.md

 This is the Graph visualiser.
 In this mode, you can query your Grakn knowledge base and the results will be presented as a graph.
 To try it do the following:
 In the top right corner click on the `grakn` tab (this is the Keyspace selector); a drop-down menu will appear.
 Click on `academy` to select the Keyspace where our knowledge base has been loaded
-In the box on the top of the page (the GRAQL editor) write `match $x isa company; get;` and return.
+In the box on the top of the page (the Graql editor) write `match $x isa company; get;` and return.
 The result of the query will be visualised in the main area of the page.

 #### GOOD TO KNOW: Keyspaces
 In the Grakn terminology, a keyspace is an isolated storage layer where you can store a knowledge base.
 This way you can have several knowledge bases in the same running instance of Grakn without them interacting and steping on each others’ toes.